 You can generally find a lot of information on where to get tested on the U.S. Embassy website for your destination.
 But it’s also worth checking with your hotel or accommodations, which may have even more information about nearby testing options.
 Some hotels may even facilitate your test!

 When you’re looking at your options, you’ll want to check out the price for rapid tests and PCR tests – and remember that both are accepted.
-Rapid tests tend to be much cheaper, if they are available.
+Rapid tests tend to be much cheaper and provide quicker results, if they are available.

-If it’s hard to find a testing site at your destination, or the tests you do find are more expensive, an at-home test might be your best option.
+If it’s hard to find a testing site at your destination, you’re worried about getting test results in time, or the tests you do find are more expensive, an at-home test might be your best option.
 But given the difficulty in tracking down these at-home tests at the moment, it’s no sure thing.